locationtech/geogig/workshop/_sources/workshop.txt

 Commit changes from PostGIS to GeoGig repository
 *************************************************

 The database now contains different data to the one that we imported into GeoGig and used to create the first snapshot.
-We can create a new snapshot by reimporting the modified database and following a process similar to the one we followed for the first import.
+We can create a new snapshot by re-importing the modified database and following a process similar to the one we followed for the first import.

-First, import the data entering the following command ini the console.
+First, import the data by entering the following command in the console.

 ::